23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 24/5/23

 Added the halo ellipse.
 Still havnt added the teeth or other details as I am having a bit of trouble figuring out where to draw them.

+25/5/23

+Today Completely redrew the eyes and mouth using new points from the face tracking data.
+I calculated a range of averages around the eyes and mouth to create new paths for the lines. rather than having a set shape following the eye points I now have dynamic eyes and mouth that change as the face under it does.
+This works far better and is actually closer to my sketch.
+I also added pupils and teeth.
+My next step is to draw some horns and experiment with colour.
+I also might a new set of eyes that are croses that I can swap too using sliders to increase variation in the final product.